-Scheduled absence
+Scheduled Absence

 - A scheduled absence takes place when an employee requests and receives approval from their supervisor to be excused from work.
-Upon approval, their supervisor officially schedules the absence's date(s) and time(s). - Requests for a scheduled absence must be made at least three working days in advance.
+Upon approval, their supervisor officially schedules the absence's date(s) and time(s) in the calendar. - Requests for a scheduled absence must be made at least three (3) working days in advance.
 A requested scheduled absence made with ample notice will generally be granted. - For a scheduled absence teachers and paraprofessionals are responsible to enter the absence in the AESOP system and supply all needed plans/information to the AESOP coordinator.